cse-sim/cse/doc/src/docs/input-data/shadex.md

 The values that follow sxVertices are a series of X, Y, and Z values for the vertices of the polygon.
 The coordinate system is defined from a viewpoint facing north.
 X and Y values convey east-west and north-south location respectively relative to an arbitrary origin (positive X value are to the east; positive Y values are to the north).
 Z values convey height relative to the building 0 level and positive values are upward.

 The vertices are specified in counter-clockwise order when facing the shading object from the south.
 The number of values provided must be a multiple of 3.
 The defined polygon must be planar and have no crossing edges.
-When sxType=Building, the effective position of the polygon reflects building rotation specified by [TOP bldgAzm](#top-general-data-items).
+When sxType=Building, the effective position of the polygon reflects building rotation specified by [TOP bldgAzm][top-general-data-items].

 For example, to specify a rectangular shade "tree" that is 10 x 40 ft, facing south, and 100 ft to the south of the nominal building origin --